dakeshi/book/manuscript/app-reactive.md

 where views will behaves as passive components, and the presenters will format the data for its presentation.
 - Layouts are built by code using [SnapKit](https://github.com/SnapKit/SnapKit) to simplify autolayouts.

 If you haven't setup the project yet, do it!
 It's easier going through the book having a look to the project in Xcode.
+Remember that the project is available on this repository.

 ## Core Components

-###
+### Keychain

+The first component we're going to implement using Reactive is going to be the accessor to the Keychain in order to persist the user session.